aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

 npm run cdk deploy --profile cicd
 ```

-unlike your main Infrastructure Stack, your Pipeline will not be redeployed when changes are pushed to your Repo, you will need to redeploy it via the cmd locally everytime as there is no pipeline to redeploy your pipeline.
-However the Pipeline Construct has a nice feature called selfMutate which actually addresses this need with a selfMutating prop which is true by default, but in my code I passed in a false value to make the objective of this feature clear and noticable, so if you just delete this one line i added `selfMutating: false,` you will notice a new stage is added called self-Mutate and this will check if the pipeline needs updating and then updates itself before moving on
+Unlike your main Infrastructure Stack, your Pipeline will not be redeployed when changes are pushed to your Repo, you will need to redeploy it via the command line locally everytime as there is no pipeline to redeploy your pipeline.
+However the Pipeline Construct has a nice feature called selfMutate which actually addresses this need with a selfMutating prop which is true by default, but in my code I passed in a false value to make the objective of this feature clear and noticable, so if you just delete this one line I added which is `selfMutating: false,` you will notice a new stage created in the pipeline called self-Mutate and this will check if the pipeline needs updating and then updates itself before moving on

 ## Infrasctructure Stack